Wilmore History, Family Crest & Coats of Arms

 Contemporary Notables of the name Wilmore (post 1700) +

 - Elister "Larry" Wilmore (b.
 1961), American Peabody Award, Emmy Award and Humanitas Prize winning writer, actor and television producer, best known for his work on The Bernie Mac Show

-- Marc Wilmore (b.
-1963), American television writer, producer, actor, comedian, writer and producer for The Simpsons, older brother Larry Wilmore
+- Marc Edward Wilmore (1963-2021), American ten-time Primetime Emmy Award nominated television writer, producer, actor, and comedian, best known for his work on The Simpsons, older brother Larry Wilmore

 - Barry Eugene "Butch" Wilmore (b.
 1962), American NASA Astronaut with over 259 hours in space

 - Gayraud Stephen Wilmore Jr. (1921-2020), American writer, historian, ethicist, educator, and theologian, known for his role in the Civil Rights Movement

 - Dale Wilmore McMillen (1880-1971), American proponent of the use of feed supplements in animal husbandry, founder of Wayne Feeds and Central Soya